alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 My GPS watch goes bananas early, probably from the tunnel or high-rise buildings.
 I can't trust the accuracy so I give up on it and resign to run the race naked.

-It's decently windy so I do my best to tuck in behind the pack and conserve as much energy as possible.
+It's decently windy in this section.
+I do my best to tuck in behind the pack and conserve as much energy as possible.
 The first GU goes down at mile 5.

 ##Miles 6.2 - 9.3 (8:47 min/mi)##